RW1216/Article-title-classification-program/README.md

 # FIT3164_MDS9

 Final Year Project in Computer Science specialized in Data Science during university.
-This project was done in group of 3, consisting of 2 semesters (1 year).
+This project was completed in a group of 3, consisting of 2 semesters (1 year).

 Project Environments:
 - IDE: RStudio